Bjoern2/yolo-tyrion/README.md

 Hi!
 I'm yolo-tyrion!
 I'm a template generator and resource repository framework for Java.

-You can declare your resources/templates as methods in interface.
-I'll do the rest!
+You can declare your resources/templates as methods in interfaces.

-**Example:**
+I do the rest for you!

+## Example:

 SimpleTemplates.java
 ```java